calebwebster/top-songs/README.md

 #### Keep up with the hottest music!

-Top Songs is a python application created using Tkinter that gets the top 100 songs from [Billboard](https://www.billboard.com/charts/hot-100) and displays them using a simple GUI.
+Top Songs is a python application created using Tkinter that gets the top 100 songs of the week from [Billboard](https://www.billboard.com/charts/hot-100) and displays them using a simple GUI.

+> _"Might help you stay relevant."_

 Top Songs uses the Spotify API through the python module _spotipy_ to play songs at the click of a button.
 Simply click on a song's name to start playback in the currently running spotify player